Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 *********************************************

-To use library functions in an external (user-defined) library module, the command line argument to the scilla executables must include a `-libdir` option, along with a list of directories (in the standard PATH format) as an argument.
+To use library functions in an external (user-defined) library module, the command line argument to the scilla executables must include a ``-libdir`` option, along with a list of directories (in the standard PATH format) as an argument.
 Scilla will search for the library in these directories (in the same order) for a file with ``Name.scillib``, where ``Name`` is the library name as used in the ``import`` statement.
 Alternatively, the environment variable ``SCILLA_STDLIB_PATH`` can be set.

 ``scilla-checker`` type checks library modules in the same way as contract modules.
-Similarly, ``scilla-runner`` (TODO: add reference to "interface:Calling Interface") can "create" libraries (which is essentially charging a gas for deploying).
-Note that ``scilla-runner`` takes a blockhain.json as argument (the way it does for creating contracts) to be compatible with contract creation w.r.t command line arguments.
+Similarly, ``scilla-runner`` can "create" libraries (which is essentially charging a gas for deploying).
+Note that ``scilla-runner`` takes a blockhain.json as argument (the way it does for :ref:`Contract Creation <calling-interface>`) to be command line argument compatible with contract creation.

 User Defined Libraries on the Blockchain
 ****************************************